 Welcome to the University of Puerto Rico, Mayaguez Campus (UPRM)... an institution that will celebrate its 100th Anniversary in 2011.
 September 23, 1911 marks the beginning of our institution.
-Starting in 2006 we will initiate a period of five years of preparation to celebrate the values, traditions and successes of this vital institution in Puerto Rico.
-We want you to be part of this celebration...
+The 2007 graduate class will participate in the celebration of the values, traditions and successes of this vital institution in Puerto Rico.
+You will be an important part of this celebration...
 One hundred years dedicated to teaching, research and service for the benefit of students from Puerto Rico and from many other countries in the world.

-Puerto Rico and the countries of this hemisphere are very proud of the University of Puerto Rico and of the Colegio...
-This support is expressed in many ways, especially by sending their students to do graduate work in our institution and it represents responsibilities and challenges to our academic community.
-Every graduate academic program is committed to offer the students the level of excellence that is expected from the Colegio.
-You will be very proud of being a student in this excellent academic institution and you will have many opportunities to leave your mark and to contribute to its successes.
+Puerto Rico and the countries of this hemisphere are very proud of the University of Puerto Rico and Colegio...
+Their support is expressed in many ways, especially by sending their students to do graduate work in our institution, and it represents responsibilities and challenges to our academic community.
+Every graduate academic program is committed to offer the students the level of excellence that is expected from Colegio.
+You will be very proud of being a student in this excellent academic institution and you will have many opportunities to leave your mark and contribute to its successes.

-During your years of graduate studies in the Colegio you will learn a lot about this institution.
-In this academic year, in preparation to our Century Celebration, we will focus on the founders of the University of Puerto Rico at Mayagüez.
-Through conferences, seminars, publications and concerts we will be able to understand more clearly the history behind the Colegio and the process to establish and to develop it.
+During your years of graduate studies in Colegio you will learn about this institution.
+In this academic year, in preparation for our Century Celebration, we will focus on the founders of the University of Puerto Rico at Mayagüez.
+Through conferences, seminars, publications and concerts we will understand more clearly the history behind Colegio and the process to establish and develop it.
 Each year will be a unique opportunity to understand how this community is being formed and what is in its future; a future that is also your future... and the future of your families.